Marika's Love Meter Malfunction: Characters

 Kanata's childhood friend and a popular student in school.
 Because she is popular and he is not, he has difficulty confessing to her.
-She secretly has feelings for Kanata as well, being obsessed to the point of having his picture on her phone and his pictures plastered throughout her room.
-This leads to her love meter beimg unable to handle her love for him.
+She secretly has feelings for Kanata as well, being obsessed to the point of having his picture on her phone and pictures of him plastered throughout her room.
+This leads to her love meter being unable to handle her love for him causing Kanata to misunderstand how she really feels about him.